-"The key point in this story is that none of them believed we could achieve.
-We proved them wrong when we graduated, ja?”
+“The key point in this story is that none of them believed in our ability to succeed.
+We proved them wrong when we graduated, ja ?”

-"But we have done nothing to cement our legacy, Doctor Schuster, until now.
-The MTD is our chance to prove them all wrong; To rub it in their fat, pompous faces, finally.
-The world will know our names, Doctor Schuster, not theirs.”
+“But we have done nothing to cement our legacy, Doctor Schuster, until now.
+The MTD is our chance to rub it in their fat, pompous faces.
+The world will remember our names in one hundred years, Doctor Schuster, not theirs.”

 “Yes, of course.
 We will succeed, no matter the time or the cost.”

-Aside the MTD's control panel was an ink printer, which ejected a detailed analysis of the subject's weight before and after teleportation, the amount of power used during the test, the amount of element 115 used up, as well as other minor statistics such as temperature and humidity.
+The MTD's control panel printed a detailed analysis of the subject's weight before and after teleportation, the amount of power used during the test, the amount of Element 115 used up, as well as other minor statistics such as temperature and humidity.
 Doctor Schuster laid the document out on the table before Richtofen and leaned in closely.

-"Like the last dozen or so tests, the subject has been split into two sections.
+“Like the last dozen or so tests, the subject has been split into two sections.
 There does not seem to be a correlation for what parts of the body will and will not go through; It is seemingly random.
-As with every test, the subject's chemical composition is changed, presumably by element 115's radiation, especially the sections which do successfully teleport.
-Both living and non-living subjects suffer the same fate, as well as all shapes and sizes.
+As with every test, the subject's chemical composition is changed, presumably by Element 115's radiation, especially the sections which do successfully teleport.
+Living subjects of all shapes and sizes seem to suffer the same fate.
 We have avoided tests with living things now dead and preserved due to the potential side effect of 115 reanimating dead cells.
 Perhaps we could try again with something dead, Doctor Richtofen?
 Our stock of living subjects is finite after all.”

 “Have we met the MTD's maximum power capacity, Doctor Richtofen?”

-"With maximum power, we have the potential to blackout Der Riese in its entirety.
+“With maximum power, we have the potential to blackout Der Riese in its entirety.
 Doctor Maxis cannot know what we are doing here just yet.
-We are meant to be working”
+We are meant to be working on his projects.”

 “If not maximum, can we raise the device's power capacity?”